scheron/bot-doc/assets/en/creating-connection.md

 The robot supports only FIX connections to the cTrader broker.
 When adding a transactional connection, two FIX connections are created: market data and transactional.
 Such a pair can be activated or deactivated only together — attempting to deactivate the market data connection will also deactivate the corresponding transactional connection, and vice versa.

+Only one connection to Ctrader is allowed within a single robot, as different brokers may have different IDs for instruments, which can cause errors when placing orders.

 **Important!** The lot size is not provided in the Ctrader FIX API, so the robot does not offer the ability to trade in instrument units; trading is performed in lots.
 For convenience, you can also switch to trading in lots in the Ctrader terminal itself.

 ### Name <Anchor :ids="['tc.CTRADER.name']" />